Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

 \section{Introduction}

+Nonparametric Bayesian models --- which have infinite-dimensional parameters such as functions --- are increasingly popular in modern statistical practice.
+For inverse problems, the need for prior information to overcome ill-posedness motivates the use of a Bayesian approach, and the desire for algorithms consistent at every resolution makes the nonparametric approach \citep[as advocated by][]{Stuart2010} very appealing.
+One challenge in nonparametric Bayesian inference is that the posterior is a probability distribution on an infinite-dimensional space, making it difficult to analyse and interpret.

-This paper studies \emph{maximum a posteriori (MAP) estimation} in nonparametric Bayesian inference problems defined on infinite-dimensional spaces, e.g.\ function spaces.
-A MAP estimator is a \emph{mode} of the posterior probability measure: a summary by the ``most likely'' point under the measure.
-The usual definition of a MAP estimator as a maximiser of the Lebesgue density is not available for such problems, so it is common to define modes as the centres of metric balls with asymptotically maximal probability as proposed by \citet{DashtiLawStuartVoss2013}.
+This article studies \emph{maximum a posteriori (MAP) estimation} in nonparametric Bayesian inverse problems.
+A MAP estimator is a \emph{mode} of the posterior: a summary by a ``most likely'' point under the measure.
+The usual definition of a MAP estimator as a maximiser of the Lebesgue density is not available when the posterior is a measure on an infinite-dimensional parameter space, so it is common to define modes as the centres of metric balls with asymptotically maximal probability as proposed by \citet{DashtiLawStuartVoss2013}.